When he’s here, I attend the performance of his dressing.

-or starve and shrink in hovels without fires is this cat’s heart.
+or starve and shrink in hovels without fires is that cat’s heart.
 Oh, how he hates the ease of all not in accord with his desires.

-So must I live, beset by spleen and doubt, till my blue angel smokes my bad cat out.
+So must I live, beset by pride and doubt, till my blue angel smokes my bad cat out.

-But I can think of none I can tell this sonnet to, for it may cause them to believe I’m a worser cat than I am.
+Alas, there is none I can tell this sonnet to.
+It may cause them to think me more wicked than I am.
 In 1593, shortly after the Venus and Adonis dedication, the Earl of Southampton was one of several aristocratic men and women whose virtues were extolled by Barnabe Barnes (c1571-1609) in dedicatory sonnets accompanying his not-very-readable Parthenophil and Parthenophe: Sonnets, Madrigals, Elegies and Odes.